Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Intrapersonal

-Cognitive Conditions and Disabilities
+Cognitive Disorders and Disabilities

-Autism spectrum disorders involve differences in social cognition, communication, and behavior patterns.
+Autism spectrum disorders encompass variations in social cognition, communication, and behavioral patterns, impacting information processing and sensory experiences.

-Acquired cognitive impairments may result from:
+Acquired cognitive impairments may arise from:

 • Traumatic brain injuries